 Opposite this, there’s the Fourth House.
 When planets are in the Fourth House, you can’t actually see them from where you’re standing, because they are overhead on the other side of the planet; since it’s opposite the South of the chart, we call it the north.

-As the bottom of the chart, it represents your roots, your lineage and heritage.
-You ancestors and family traditions too.
+At the bottom of the chart, it represents your roots, your lineage, and your heritage.
+Your ancestors and family traditions too.
 Your lands and estate.
 The IC is linked to the Fourth House.

 The Cosmic Teams: Sect and Planetary Joys